Lam Rim Bristol Buddhist Centre

 The Lam Rim Bristol Buddhist Centre follows Buddhism in the Tibetan Gelug tradition taught by the Spiritual Director, the late Ven.
 Geshe Damcho Yonten and His Holiness the Dalai Lama.
 It offers regular evening meditation, talks and discussions and non-residential weekend courses (see current programme).

-The Lam Rim Bristol Centre also incorporates the Centre for Whole Health that provides complementary therapies such as Osteopathy, Acupuncture, Homeopathy, Counselling etc and courses in Massage, Shiatsu, Tai-Chi, Yoga etc.
+The Lam Rim Bristol Centre also incorporates the Centre for Whole Health, providing complementary therapies such as Osteopathy, Acupuncture, Homeopathy, Counselling etc and courses in Massage, Shiatsu, Tai-Chi, Yoga etc.

-The Lam Rim Bristol Centre has been established in the South of Bristol, not far from Bristol city centre, since 1988.
-It is located in a quiet cul-de-sac and maintains a relaxed and peaceful atmosphere throughout the building.
+An enthusiastic group of practising Buddhists established the Lam Rim Bristol Buddhist Centre in 1988.
+It is located in a quiet cul-de-sac in the South of Bristol, not far from Bristol city centre.
+There is a relaxed and peaceful atmosphere throughout the building.

-The Centre is owned by the Lam Rim Bristol Trust (a registered Charity since 1986) and supported by income from the Centre for Whole Health.
-The services of the Centre for Whole Health are open to everyone and are offered as an active expression of the Buddhist principles of care and concern for others.
-Users of the Centre share a self-service cafe where one can obtain teas and coffee, and a variety of snacks.
+The Lam Rim Bristol Trust (a registered Charity since 1986) owns and manages the Centre.
+Income from the Centre for Whole Health provides a stable financial support for all its activities.
+The services of the Centre for Whole Health are open to everyone.
+This is an active expression of the Buddhist principles of care and concern for others.
+Users of the Centre share a self-service cafe where teas, coffee and a variety of snacks.